bglarkin/tallgrass_restoration_legacies/README.md

 The report [microbial_diversity.md](microbial_diversity.md) presents basic statistics and visualizations of species richness, Shannon's diversity/evenness, and Simpson's diversity/evenness in the microbial species data across field types.

 ## Microbial Taxonomy and Guilds
-OTUs are annotated with taxonomic information, and ITS OTUs additionally are annotated with [Fungal traits](https://link.springer.com/article/10.1007/s13225-020-00466-2) "primary lifestyles" (aka guilds).
+OTUs are annotated with taxonomic information, and ITS OTUs additionally are annotated with [fungal traits](https://link.springer.com/article/10.1007/s13225-020-00466-2) "primary lifestyles" (aka guilds).
 In [this report](microbial_guild_taxonomy.md), sequence abundances in taxonomic groups or fungal guilds are compared across field types and with time since restoration.
 Indicator species analysis is also performed to identify particular species matches